 dism /mount-wim /wimfile:c:\Distr\install.wim /index:1 /mountdir:C:\Distr\wim

-Copy the original fonts files from the C:\Distr\wim\Windows\Fonts to the C:\Windows\Fonts directory with the replacement of files on the target directory:
+Copy the original font files from the C:\Distr\wim\Windows\Fonts to the C:\Windows\Fonts directory, replacing the files in the target directory.

 Copy-Item -path C:\Distr\wim\Windows\Fonts -Destination C:\Windows -recurse –container -force

 The font files will be replaced with the original ones.
-Some system fonts that are currently used won’t be replaced; a number of errors in the console window will indicate this.
+Some system fonts that are currently in use won’t be replaced (this will be indicated by errors in the console).

-Now you can unmount the source Windows image:
+Now you can unmount the source WIM image:

 dism /unmount-wim /mountdir:C:\Distr\wim /discard